AlRafi004/Text-Sentiment-Analysis-using-Caikit-and-Hugging-Face/README.md

 # Text Sentiment Analysis using Caikit and Hugging Face

+This project implements text sentiment analysis using Caikit and Hugging Face.
+This allows users to perform sentiment analysis on text samples and provides insight into the emotional tone of the content (positive or negative).

 <img src="https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54">

 </div>

-## Overview

-This project implements text sentiment analysis using Caikit and Hugging Face.
-This allows users to perform sentiment analysis on text samples and provides insight into the emotional tone of the content (positive or negative).

 ✦✧✦✧✦✧✦✧✦✧✦✧✦✧✦✧✦✧✦✧✦✧✦✧✦✦✧✦✧✦✧✦✧✦✧✦✧✦✧✦✧✦✧✦✧✦✧✦✧✦✦✧✦✧✦✧✦✧✦✧✦✧✦